Home Mains Autumn Harvest Pumpkin Gnocchi with Goat Cheese and Brown Butter Sage

 How do I make homemade pumpkin gnocchi?

 Homemade gnocchi are delightful, pillowy pasta dumplings traditionally made with potatoes, flour, and egg.
-Gnocchi have a soft and delicate texture that sets them apart from other pasta varieties.
-While potato gnocchi is the most well-known, popular variations include ingredients such as ricotta cheese, spinach, and pumpkin.
+Their soft and delicate texture sets them apart from other pasta varieties.
+While potato gnocchi is the most well-known, popular variations include ricotta cheese, spinach, and pumpkin.
 Today, we’re making pumpkin gnocchi.

-• In a mixing bowl, combine pumpkin puree, egg, a pinch of salt, and a pinch of nutmeg if using.
+2. Mix Dough: Combine pumpkin puree, egg, a pinch of salt, and nutmeg in a mixing bowl.
 Gradually add flour until a dough forms.
 If the dough is too sticky, gradually add more flour until it becomes manageable.
-Be cautious not to add too much flour, as this can make the gnocchi dense.
+Be cautious not to add too much flour, which can make the gnocchi dense.
 Lightly flour a work surface and gently knead the dough for a few minutes until it is smooth but still a bit sticky.

-• Bring a large pot of salted water to a boil.
+5. Boil Gnocchi: Bring a large pot of salted water to a boil.
 Carefully drop the gnocchi into the boiling water.
-Once they float to the surface (usually within 3-4 minutes), they are cooked.
+They are cooked once they float to the surface (usually within 3-4 minutes).
 Remove the cooked gnocchi with a slotted spoon, drain well, and serve immediately with your favorite sauce.

 Course: MainsCuisine: ItalianDifficulty: Hard